Homotopical resolutions associated to deformable adjunctions: Goodwillie calculus in model categories and the chain rule

 and this has an extra codegeneracy induced by the ``counit'' composite

 The case of $\epsilon_n$ now follows just as in~\cite[16.1]{AroneChing}, using Proposition~\ref{prop:chingtech} in place of~\cite[3.1]{AroneChing}. \end{proof}

 We expect that Theorem~\ref{thm:cobar} should form the basis of a proof of the Arone-Ching chain rule in the general setting of Goodwillie calculus for an arbitrary model category.
-However, we note that there remain substantial technical issues involved in closely mimicking their approach associated to the facts that: \begin{enumerate} \item Our functor $\Sigma^{\infty} Q \Omega^{\infty} R$ defines a comonad on the homotopy category but not on the point set level because the counit is only a zig-zag, and \item $\Stab(\aC)$ does not necessarily obviously possess a model structure with a symmetric monoidal fibrant replacement functor. \end{enumerate} See the ``Technical remarks'' section of the preface to~\cite{AroneChing} for further elaboration on the role these hypotheses play in their work.
+However, we note that there remain substantial technical issues involved in closely mimicking their approach associated to the facts that: \begin{enumerate} \item Our functor $\Sigma^{\infty} Q \Omega^{\infty} R$ defines a comonad on the homotopy category but not on the point set level because the counit is only a zig-zag, and \item We do not know how to construct a symmetric monoidal fibrant replacement functor on $\Stab(\aC)$. \end{enumerate} See the ``Technical remarks'' section of the preface to~\cite{AroneChing} for further elaboration on the role these hypotheses play in their work.

 We also expect that Theorem~\ref{thm:cobar} should be useful in proving the conjecture that the derivatives of the identity functor on the category of $\aO$-algebras for a reasonable operad $\aO$ recovers the operad.